-For subjective evaluation, an experiment was conducted where a number of participants were shown triplets of images $(I_a, I_b, I_c)$ as shown in Fig. 9(left).
-In each triplet, $I_a$ depicts a target location to which a shortest-path $\pi_b$ and safest-path $\pi_c$ plans are generated, where $\mathbb{I}b$ and $\mathbb{I}c$ are the sets of reachable locations if the UAV is under attack, respectively.
-The two images $I_b$ and $I_c$ are randomly withdrawn such that $I_b \in \mathbb{I}b \setminus \mathbb{I}c$ and $I_c \in \mathbb{I}c \setminus \mathbb{I}b$ .
-Participants were asked to indicate which image is less likely to be confused with $I_a$ (and hence safer).
-Fig. 9(right) shows that, while group A selections indicated no significant difference, group B indicated that locations from the safest-path plan are less likely to be confused with locations from the shortest-path plan.
-In retrospective interviews, group A explained that they picked the upper right image most of the time as the tight time constraints gave them no time to inspect the lower right image, while group B found the time to be adequate to inspect both.
-This may explain why $I_b$ and $I_c$ had similar chances of being selected by group A since the way they ordered was random.
-As these results highlight the effect of individual imagery skills on the geolocation task, further investigation will be done to thoroughly confirm this observation.
+For subjective evaluation, an experiment was conducted where a number of participants were shown triplets of images (I_a, I_b, I_c) as shown in Fig. 9(left).
+In each triplet, I_a depicts a target location to which a shortest-path π_b and safest-path π_c plans are generated, where \mathbb{I}b and \mathbb{I}c are the sets of reachable locations if the UAV is under attack, respectively.
+The two images I_b and I_c are randomly withdrawn such that $I_b \in \mathbb{I}b \setminus \mathbb{I}c$ and $I_c \in \mathbb{I}c \setminus \mathbb{I}b$, i.e., each image is exclusive to the corresponding reachability set.
+Participants were asked to indicate which image from (I_b, I_c) is less likely to be confused with I_a (and hence safer).
+Fig. 9(right) shows that, while group A selections indicated no significant difference, group B indicated that locations reachable by the safest-path plan are less likely to be mistaken with I_a .
+In retrospective interviews, group A explained that they picked the upper right image most of the time as the tight time constraints gave them no time to inspect the lower right image, which may explain why I_b and I_c had similar chances of being selected since they were randomly ordered.
+On the contrary, group B found the given time to be sufficient to inspect both images.
+As these results highlight the effect of individual imagery skills on the geolocation task, further investigation may be needed to confirm this observation.